Sneak more veggies into your meal with these zucchini fries! They are baked in the oven to crispy perfection and served with a balsamic aioli.

-To go along with the goat-cheese stuffed tomato basil chicken burgers, which were drizzled with balsamic vinegar, I whipped up a balsamic aioli to dip the zucchini in.
+To go along with the goat-cheese stuffed tomato basil chicken burgers, which were drizzled with balsamic vinegar, I whipped up a balsamic aioli to dip the zucchini fries in.
 Pure yum!
 I’ve also served these with black bean burgers.

 - In a small bowl combine the aioli ingredients.
 Refrigerate until ready to use.